Cata50/mining-modules/README.md

 # Mining Modules
-A cheaty/QoL Hypixel Skyblock ChatTriggers mod (rewrite soon i promise twins 🥀)
+A cheaty QoL Hypixel Skyblock ChatTriggers mod (rewrite soon i promise twins 🥀)

-**PS: Go check the files for yourself and see all the features**
+**PS: Go check the files for yourself to see all the features**

 ---